 GARNISHEE ORDER

-A Garnishee Order is an order issued by court under provisions of Order 21, Rule 46 of the Code of Civil Procedure, 1908.
-The concept of ‘Garnishment’ has been introduced in civil procedure code by the amendment Act, 1976 and is a remarkable piece of legislation.
+A Garnishee Order is an order issued by a court under provisions of Order 21, Rule 46 of the Code of Civil Procedure, 1908.
+The concept of ‘Garnishment’ has been introduced in civil procedure code by the Amendment Act, 1976, and is a remarkable piece of legislation.
 This term has been derived from the French word ‘garnir‘ which means to warn or to prepare.

-In simple words the garnishee is the person who is liable to pay a debt to a debt to judgment debtor or to deliver any movable property to him.
-Besides Judgment Debtor and decree Holder, Garnishee is a third person in whose hands debt of the judgment debtor is kept.
+In simple words, the garnishee is the person who is liable to pay a debt to a debt to the judgment debtor or to deliver any movable property to him.
+Besides the Judgment Debtor and decree Holder, Garnishee is a third person in whose hands the debt of the judgment debtor is kept.

 How a garnishee order works?

-The payment made by the garnishee into the court pursuant to the notice shall be treated as a valid discharge to him as against the judgment debtor.
-The court may direct that such amount may be paid to the decree holder towards the satisfaction of the decree and costs of the execution.
+The payment made by the garnishee into the court under the notice shall be treated as a valid discharge to him as against the judgment debtor.
+The court may direct that such amount may be paid to the decree-holder towards the satisfaction of the decree and costs of the execution.

 Features of the Garnishee Order

 The bank upon whom the order is served is called Garnishee.
-The depositor who owes money to another person is called judgement debtor.
+The depositor who owes money to another person is called judgment debtor.
 Features of the Garnishee Order are as under;

 - Garnishee Order applies to existing debts as also debts accruing due i.e. SB/CD, RD/FD Accounts.